Optical ct scan (oct)

 An eye examination that can detect dysfunction in central and peripheral vision which may be caused by various medical conditions such as glaucoma, stroke, brain tumors or other neurological deficits.
 Visual field testing can be performed clinically by keeping the subject's gaze fixed while presenting objects at various places within their visual field..

 Did you know that we can see the entire back of your eye without needing to dilate?

 Getting an Optomap ultra-wide image is fast, painless and comfortable.
 Nothing touches your eye at any time.
 It is suitable for the whole family.
 To have the exam, you simply look into the device one eye at a time (like looking through a keyhole) and you will see a comfortable flash of light to let you know the image of your retina has been taken.

-Under normal circumstances, dilation drops might not be necessary, but your eye care practioner will decide if your pupils need to be dilated depending on your conditions.
 The capture takes less than a second.
 Images are available immediately for review.
 You can see your own retina.
 You see exactly what your eye care practioner sees - even in a 3D animation.
+Under normal circumstances, dilation drops might not even be necessary.
+Your eye care practioner will decide if your pupils need to be dilated depending on your conditions.

-The autorefractor automatically determines the correction needed to place your “focus point” on top of the retina, the light-sensitive area at the back of the eye responsible for correctly processing images.
+The autorefractor automatically determines you correction by placing your “focus point” at the back of the eye.
 The measurement taken by an autorefractor can be translated into a prescription for eyeglasses.